 Definitions specific to this policy:

-Benefits eligible means an employee of the UWS that is eligible for either Wisconsin Retirement System (WRS) or the Graduate Assistant/Short-Term Academic Staff Benefit Package.
+Benefits eligible: An employee of the UW System that is eligible for either Wisconsin Retirement System (WRS) Benefit Package or the Graduate Assistant/Short-Term Academic Staff Benefit Package.

-Federal Work Study means the federally funded, need-based program in which the federal government and an employer share the payroll cost of employing a student to assist students with the costs of post-secondary education.
+Federal Work Study: The federally funded, need-based program in which the federal government and an employer share the payroll cost of employing a student to assist students with the costs of post-secondary education.

-Initial Measurement Period means the 12-month period of time used to determine full-time employment status for purposes of the ACA, which commences on the date of hire or the first day of the calendar month following the date of hire.
+Initial Measurement Period: The 12-month period of time used to determine full-time employment status for purposes of the ACA, which commences on the date of hire or the first day of the calendar month following the date of hire.

-Non-benefits eligible” means an employee of the UWS that is not WRS eligible or eligible for the Graduate Assistant/Short-Term AS Benefit Package through employment.
+Non-benefits eligible: An employee of the UW System that is not eligible for the WRS Benefit Package or the Graduate Assistant/Short-Term Academic Staff Benefit Package.

 Student employment is intended to help meet the needs of the university, provide university students with financial support in pursuit of their academic goals, and provide opportunities for academic or administrative job experience.
 The job duties and responsibilities of student workers vary greatly and may or may not be related to their field of study.

-UWS institutions must adhere to all applicable federal and state laws and regulations regarding student employment.
-Student workers are subject to general UWS workplace and employment policies and procedures listed below.
-Institutions shall communicate to their student workers the conditions of employment, performance expectations, and insurance coverages such as worker’s compensation and eligibility for other employment benefit programs such as Tax Sheltered Annuity and Flexible Spending – Parking and Transit accounts.
+UW System institutions must adhere to all applicable federal and state laws and regulations regarding student employment.
+Student workers are subject to general UW System workplace and employment policies and procedures listed below.
+Institutions shall communicate to their student workers the conditions of employment, performance expectations, and insurance coverages such as worker’s compensation and eligibility for other employment benefit programs such as the UW 403(b) Supplement Retirement Program (SRP) and Flexible Spending – Parking and Transit accounts.

 - All student hourly positions are at-will employment positions and may be terminated at any time provided the reason is not prohibited by law.

-- Under Stat. §40.02(25)(b), student workers are non-benefits eligible for employer-sponsored health insurance coverage through UWS.
+- Under Wis.
+Stat. § 40.02(25)(b), student workers are non-benefits eligible for employer-sponsored health insurance coverage through UW System.

 All student workers shall be paid on an hourly basis and hours of service shall be tracked accordingly.
 Any exceptions must be approved by the Institution’s Director of Human Resources.
 If services are compensated on a lump sum basis, Institutions must record hours worked per week and the hours must be entered into the payroll system at the time payment is submitted for the lump sum payment.
 If actual hours of work are not entered into the system, the student worker will be credited with eight hours of service for each day on payroll.

-Further, because student worker positions are not intended to be either benefits-eligible or WRS- eligible, beginning with the spring 2016 semester, student workers may work up to a maximum of 25 hours per week during the Academic Year (as defined by SYS 165, Academic Year Definition and Assorted Directives).
+Further, because student worker positions are not intended to be either benefits-eligible or WRS- eligible, beginning with the spring 2016 semester, student workers may work up to a maximum of 25 hours per week during the Academic Year (as defined by SYS 165, The Academic Calendar).
 The contractual academic year shall consist of a full nine months (39 weeks) and shall include not fewer than 34 weeks of organized services for students including classroom instruction, registration, advising, and examining.

 Student workers may work in excess of the 25 hours per week during periods in which “classes are not in session”.
-This includes summer break, semester breaks and other periods during the academic year which are not part of the 34 weeks of organized services for students in SYS 165, Academic Year Definition and Assorted Directives.
+This includes summer break, semester breaks and other periods during the academic year which are not part of the 34 weeks of organized services for students in SYS 165, The Academic Calendar.
 Each institution may further limit hours worked or calendar restrictions as determined by the Institutional Human Resources Office.

 Hours credited due to a Federal Work Study program do not count toward the calculation of hours of service earned for purposes of the ACA or the weekly hour maximum threshold.